myaOlaye/nc-news-API/README.md

 ```bash
 npm test
 ```
----

-Once the setup is complete, you can explore the API locally
+Once the setup is complete, you can explore the API locally.